 Juan is passionate about humane design that is both practical and lifts the spirit of its users and the wider community.
-He believes that such architecture is a result of the purposeful collaboration of architects, engineers, specialists and clients with a shared vision to make the world better.
-Juan has experience across a wide range of building sectors and has demonstrated leadership in realising creative solutions that exceed client expectations.
+He believes that such architecture is a result of the purposeful collaboration of architects, engineers, specialists and clients.
+He has experience across a wide range of building sectors and has demonstrated leadership in realizing creative solutions that exceed client expectations.

 Air, rail, mass transit and their associated development has been a focus for Juan since his earliest days at Grimshaw, when he worked on the redevelopment of Paddington Station → in London.
 He has since applied that expertise to award-winning projects around the world, including the Fulton Street Transit Center →, Grimshaw's first commission in New York City.

 Since becoming a partner in 2012, Juan has provided leadership on many significant projects in North America and around the world, including the recently completed tram stops for the Education City Tram Stops → in Qatar and the Metro-North Railroad Enhanced Station Program, comprised of updating the MNRR Design Guidelines and station renovations to White Plains, Harlem-125th St., Crestwood, Port Chester and Riverdale.